 Baby boy will now be called Messiah Deshawn McCullough after judge overturns ruling that forced parents to name the baby Martin

-A woman will be allowed to name her eight -month-old son "Messiah," a Tennessee judge ruled Wednesday, overturning an order from another judge who said the boy's name should be changed to Martin.
+A mother can name her eight -month-old son "Messiah," a Tennessee judge ruled Wednesday, overturning an order from another judge who said the boy's name should be changed to Martin.

 Child support magistrate Lu Ann Ballew last month ordered the boy's name be changed during a paternity hearing, because “'Messiah' is a title that is held only by Jesus Christ.”

 She also said that the name would likely offend many residents of Cocke County, with its large Christian population.

 At an appeal hearing in Cocke County Chancery Court on Wednesday, Chancellor Telford E. Forgety overturned Ballew's decision, finding that she acted unconstitutionally.

 Forgety said that there is no basis in the law for changing a child's first name where both parents are in agreement about it.

 He also said that Ballew's decision violates the Establishment Clause of the U.S. Constitution, which mandates the separation of church and state.